Click on the name of a working group to access a Directory page that lists the chairs and members of that working group and their contact information.

 MWCCS Scientific Working Groups

-- Cardiovascular (CVD) Working Group – Leads the MWCCS agenda of research on heart and vascular disease, stroke, and subclinical markers of cardiovascular disease.
-Assists with development of manuscripts and ancillary studies to understand the relationship of CVD and its risk factors with HIV infection, important co-morbidities, such as Hepatitis C, and exposure to anti-retroviral medications.
-Serves as a source of information about the design of cardiovascular studies in the CCS and related data on major CVD risk factors (e.g., lipids, blood pressure), blood, urine, and cellular makers, ‘omics data (e.g., metabolome, microbiome, genome), vascular imaging, and clinical CVD events.
+- Cardiovascular (CVD) Working Group – Supports research related to cardiovascular outcomes such as stroke, heart and vascular disease.
+Serves as a source of information about the design of cardiovascular studies in the MWCCS and related data on major CVD risk factors (e.g., lipids, blood pressure), blood, urine, and cellular makers, ‘omics data (e.g., metabolome, microbiome, genome), vascular imaging, and clinical CVD events.
 Monitors CVD measurement protocols in the MWCCS and oversees the adjudication of CVD events.

 - Genomics Working Group – Oversees the study of host genomic (e.g., genetic, epigenetic, gene expression) data of MWCCS study participants.
 Provides expert feedback on proposed and in-progress scientific genomic-related activities.

-- Viral and Immune Pathogenesis Working Group – Supports basic and translational research in broad areas relating to HIV pathogenesis, virology, and immunology.
-Specific areas of research in this Working Group include HIV persistence, latency, and reservoirs; mucosal and systemic factors affecting HIV transmission, acquisition, and diseases progression; and the pathogenesis of HIV-associated inflammation.
-This Working Group works with other relevant working groups to provide support and expertise for development of procedures related to specimen collection and testing for blood and tissue studies.
-Provides feedback to investigators seeking to utilize MWCCS for the above scientific areas, including mentoring of junior investigators.
+- Viral and Immune Pathogenesis Working Group – Supports research in areas relating to the course of HIV infection and disease progression, the study of the virus itself, and the body’s immune response to HIV.
+This Working Group works with other relevant working groups to provide support and expertise for development of procedures to collect and test blood, tissue, and other specimens for research, and provides feedback to investigators seeking to use MWCCS for the above scientific areas, including the mentoring of junior investigators.

 MWCCS Operational Working Groups